rmcomplexity/blog/_posts/2018-08-04-first-few-tech-or-python-conferences.md

 Talks
 ------

-A great reason to attend a conference it's its lineup.
+A great reason to attend a conference is its lineup.
 A lot of conferences are able to invest in a good audio-visual package, and they are able to record every presentation at the conference.
 This is great since one can go back and re-watch interesting talks.
 Sometimes this is taken as if it is not that good of an idea to actually attend the presentation.
 Let me tell you that is not so black and white.
-The fact that talks are recorder give the attendees some freedom to do more things at a conference, which we'll talk about later.
+The fact that talks are recorded give the attendees some freedom to do more things at a conference, which we'll talk about later.
 Watching a talk live has its own rewards.
 The main upside I see about attending talks is that, most of the time, you get to ask questions to the speaker.
 Some speakers prefer to not use time from their talk on questions from the public, instead you can probably approach the speaker afterwards.